ajaj777/ludobots/README.md

 This project was created using the Pyrosim library (https://ccappelle.github.io/pyrosim/) and pybullet.
 Codebase adapted from the MOOC ludobots course (https://www.reddit.com/r/ludobots/).

+If you don't want to read anything, looking at the images and diagrams should provide a sufficient understanding.
+For a more precise and deeper comprehension, I recommend reading the brief descriptions provided as well.

 Video: \
 https://youtu.be/wO4xQoxgRGM